*Updated November 24th, 2025

 If you’re all about going green, a gambrel roof can work in your favor.
 With today’s technology and materials, you can take that traditional barn-style roof and give it an eco-friendly twist.

-For starters, the broad slopes of a gambrel roof are great for solar panels.
-They give you more surface area to work with, which means more panels, more sun exposure, and more energy savings over time.
-You don’t have to sacrifice style to go solar.
+For starters, the broad, often steeper slopes of a gambrel roof are great for solar panels.
+They give you more surface area to work with, which means more panels, more sun exposure, and more energy savings over time—especially if your climate gets plenty of sunshine.
+You don’t have to sacrifice style to go solar, either.
 You can choose low-profile panels or even solar shingles that blend right in with your roofline.

 Conclusion

-Whether you’re going for a timeless Colonial look, a modern farmhouse vibe, or just want to make the most of your space, there’s a gambrel roof idea out there that fits your style.
+Whether you’re going for a timeless Colonial look, a modern farmhouse vibe, or just want to make the most of your space, there’s a gambrel roof design out there that fits your style.

 Additional Roofing Resources